-We will be testing campers and staff throughout the summer to ensure ongoing health and safety.
-Currently, we are planning each session to have a rapid antigen test for all arrivals on Day 1 and PCR test for all of camp on Day 3 and Day 7.
+We will be testing unvaccinated and partially-vaccinated campers and staff throughout the summer to ensure ongoing health and safety.
+Currently, we are planning each session to have a rapid antigen test for arrivals on Day 1 and PCR test for all of camp on Day 4 and Day 7.
 The costs associated with testing are included in your COVID fee; there will be no additional testing costs beyond the COVID fee.

 What happens if a camper has a suspected or confirmed case of COVID-19?

 If a camper exhibits symptoms of COVID-19, they will go into isolation and receive a COVID-19 test.
 Parents and caregivers will be immediately informed of their camper’s health status and wellbeing; camp staff will remain in close communication as we navigate next steps.

 If a camper has a confirmed case of COVID-19, we ask that families pick up their camper within 24 hours.
 If you have concerns about your ability to pick up your camper within 24 hours, please contact [email protected].

 Adjusted Visiting Policy